jelias/jelias.github.io/README.md

 jelias.github.io
 ================

-I finally have made a full website for myself!
-This is my little corner of the web to share my thoughts, designs, and projects.
+Hey I made a website!
+This is my corner of the web to share thoughts, designs, and projects.
 Enjoy!

-Most of the site was built on Bootstrap, using Jekyll for the journal (see /journal repo).
+The site was built using Jekyll for a backend, and Jeet as the grid system.

 ## Licensing